There’s no denying it. We live in an ever-more digital world.

 Free for 1-4 staff logins and calendars, automated emails, unlimited bookings and you can accept payments with Square.

-Paid plans start at $25/month for up to 20 user accounts, SMS reminders for your clients and 2-way calendar syncing (to combine your personal calendar with the app’s calendar).
+Paid plans start at $12/month for 2 user accounts, SMS reminders for your clients, additional payment processing options, and 2-way calendar syncing.

 Founded in 2008, SimplyBook.me has been around for some time.
 Its extensive list of features, like membership options and a website builder, secured it a place on this list of the best scheduling apps.